Meet our Volunteers

 Nick Larson completed an internship at Hamilton, stayed on as a volunteer, gained even more remarkable experience at Hatch, returned to volunteer at Hamilton – and ultimately was hired full-time by Hatch.
 It may be obvious that Nick’s favorite task is printing, but he’s also a remarkable designer who (remotely) helps Hamilton any time we ask him to.

-Rainer Fleshner comes to us from North Fond du Lac.
-He taught at Central Michigan University and Electronic Prepress at Moraine Park Technical College.
-As a volunteer he does an amazing, professional job of managing our Hamilton Dry Goods product photography.
-Rainer is also involved in a very long-term project of photographing all the museum’s wood type patterns in addition to printing items for research.
+Rainer Fleshner now makes his home in Kaukauna with his wife, Linda.
+Rainer is a former teacher, having led classes at Central Michigan University and Electronic Prepress at Moraine Park Technical College.
+He now does an amazing, professional job of managing photography of our extensive Enquirer Collection.
+Rainer successfully completed a very long-term project that required photographing all the museum’s wood type patterns in addition to printing items for research.
 He is impressively diligent and fastidious.

 Sally Carson is a graphic designer who has launched her own business at home from her studio in Sheboygan, WI.
 Her focus is on “working with small businesses that need full branding.
 I enjoy helping people find their voice and vision and setting themselves apart from their competitors.”
 Sally’s affirmation is indicative of the volunteer work she does for the museum – from coordinating online items to printing to upholstery repair – she does it with finesse.

 Shann Stephani is a graphic designer who lends her wonderful creativity to the museum when she isn't out searching a new adventure.
 She is a world class customer service rep who can operate a cash register with her eyes closed and a skilled printer who is willing to tackle literally any project we introduce her to.
 She has never turned down a challenge, and we are impressed with every project – but then, Shann excels at everything she touches, and with panache.